-Some families leave money to a brother or sister on the understanding that they will look after their disabled sibling.
-However, if the sibling dies, gets divorced or has large debts, they may lose control of the money.
+Some families leave money to a relative on the understanding that they will look after the disabled person.
+But if the relative dies, gets divorced or has large debts, they may lose control of the money.

 Choosing your trustees